 CEOs have long seen the potential for technical innovation to steal a march on their competition.
 Some like Google and Amazon have consummately reinvented their industries this way.
 Achieving the goal is however desperately difficult.
-What could you do to define the vision and deliver upon it?
+What could you do to define the vision, business model and deliver appropriate technology to support them?

 The Prize

-Strategists [Ref 1] have long spoken of the “First Mover Advantage” and have researched the differential returns to organisations that lead their categories.
-The difference in return between those that come to dominate their category and those that follow can be colossal in terms of market share, growth, profitability and share price.
-Some who once were famous and lauded (Yahoo!, Ask, Altavista, AOL Time Warner) lose their mojo and are supplanted by newcomers (Google, current market capitalisation $337bn).
+Strategists have long spoken of the “First Mover Advantage”.
+They researched the differential returns to organisations that lead their categories.1 The difference in return between those that come to dominate their category and those that follow can be colossal in terms of market share, growth, profitability and share price.
+Some who once were famous and lauded (Yahoo!, Ask, Altavista, AOL Time Warner) lose their mojo.
+Newcomers supplant them (Google, current market capitalisation $337bn).
 Past success is no guarantee of future prosperity.

-The ability to establish such a lead is perhaps most strongly associated with technology stocks (Apple, Google, Amazon).
-However, the range of organisations that has applied digital techniques successfully is so broad as almost to render the concept of a “technology” stock meaningless.
-Some organisation types traditionally at the end of the spectrum far from innovation, such as Government, have successfully re-defined themselves (not yet generally in the UK) to the benefit of their citizens if not the enrichment of shareholders.
+Technology stocks have a reputation for establishing such a lead (Apple, Google, Amazon).
+However, the range of organisations that has applied digital techniques successfully is now broad.
+This almost renders the concept of a “technology” stock meaningless.
+Some organisation types traditionally far from innovation have successfully re-defined themselves (not yet generally in the UK).
+This is greatly to the benefit of their stakeholders.

 The reference to the fall of the mighty indicates that there is more to success than being the first.
 If this were true many current leaders would never have left the garages in which they started.
-Many leading authors [e.g. Ref 2] turn to customer experience as an explanation of the difference.
-What is necessary is the establishment of a coherent process that delivers stunning value to which users flock, and works consistently end-to-end.
-There seems to be an important role here for the visionary leader who can paint a compelling picture of the future around which others can rally and contribute.
-One thing it definitely is not is an application that can be bought off the shelf.
+Some leading authors turn to customer experience as an explanation of the difference.2 What is necessary is the establishment of a coherent process that delivers stunning value to which users flock, and works consistently end-to-end.
+The visionary leader who can paint a compelling picture of the future around which others can rally and contribute has an important role here.
+This is definitely not is an application that can be bought off the shelf.
 Getting there is hard.
 Most fail in the attempt.
 This makes the risks of trying great: just as are the risks of not giving it a go.

 The Challenges

-So if you are commissioned by your CEO to bring market-beating innovation to your customers, where are the issues that make this difficult?
+If your CEO commissions you to bring market-beating innovation, where are the issues that make this difficult?
 There will be situation-specific issues, but the following are often present:

-- Greatest asset becomes your greatest liability: e.g. Kodak’s strength in film seems to have blocked its exploitation of digital photography, despite inventing significant elements
+- Greatest asset becomes your greatest liability: Kodak’s strength in film seems to have blocked its exploitation of digital photography, despite inventing significant elements.

-- Coordination: there are many parts of the organisation to be moved at once.
+- Coordination: Many parts of the organisation need to move at once.
 Sales, incentives, finance, skills, technical, logistics, customer service, suppliers.
-If your CEO sees this as a technical issue, this perspective must be changed.
-Bringing these elements together for the new service at the same time as maintaining revenue from the current is a major undertaking.
+If your CEO sees this as a technical issue, change the perspective.
+Bringing these elements together for the new service at the same time as maintaining revenue is a major undertaking.

-- Persistence: It is likely that the first attempt will face significant issues, potentially failing completely.
-Writers on start-ups talk of “getting to Plan B” [Ref 3] the expectation being that the first try will need to be significantly reworked in the light of early customer experience.
-Will the organisation fold the initiative at this point, or recognise that there is value in elements that can be salvaged and revised for a second attempt?
+- Persistence: It is likely that the first attempt will face significant issues, perhaps failing completely.
+Writers on start-ups talk of “getting to Plan B”.
+The first try will probably need to be reworked in the light of early customer experience.3 Will the organisation kill the initiative at this point, or recognise that there is value in elements that can be salvaged for a second attempt?

 - Strategy for competition: your competitors are unlikely to sit still.
 Some fight very dirty, knowing that the easiest time to kill a threat is before it has become fully established.
-Jeff Bezos of Amazon is famously belligerent [Ref 4], as has been Microsoft [Ref 5].
-How are they currently developing and what are they likely to do when they spot your moves?
+Jeff Bezos of Amazon is said to be belligerent,4 as has been Microsoft.5 How are they currently developing and what are they likely to do when they spot your moves?

 - Technology expands the range of possibility but is not in itself the root.
 Vendors come in with fascinating possibilities which glint attractively.
 Some are genuinely valuable and should form part of the solution.
-It is incredibly difficult to judge at first glance what needs to be done to build a total solution and what the value of this will be.
+You build a complete solution by progressing from business problem through architecture and benefits.
 Life normally turns out to be more involved than the first draft of the plan supposed.

 - Agility: the Agile approach of “fail soon, fail early, test progressively before committing” is very attractive.
-It works well in some areas, for example where it is unclear how users will react in practice, and which aspects of the new ways of working are most valuable to them.
-It is less well suited to infrastructure, being more removed from customer behaviour.
+It works well in some areas, for example where it is unclear how users will react in practice.
+Infrastructure is not as good a fit.

 - Accountability: stepping into new markets, deploying new channels and methods can be a highly risky proposition.
 The downsides often loom large, for example Kodak’s market share in film.
-If changes are made on the basis of staff or other resource savings, it is common for business case rules to demand that these resources are given up.
 If the costs flow to one area and the benefits to another, resistance can be difficult to overcome.

-- Contractual certainty: traditional sourcing contracts for services require long durations, funding initial development through later savings by effectively writing a lease.
+- Contractual certainty: traditional sourcing contracts for services require long durations.
+Many fund initial development through later savings by effectively writing a lease.
 These are inflexible, or at least have a significant change cost that renders them unsuitable for experimentation.
 Contracts for Agile development have their challenges too, as it can be difficult to establish the milestones for delivery.

-Leading strategic thinkers like Hamel and Prahalad [Ref 6], Sun Tsu [Ref 7], have long held the view that the competitive battle is effectively won by out-manoeuvring your competitors through assembling competencies and strategic assets that others cannot match quickly enough.
+Leading strategic thinkers like Hamel and Prahalad,6 Sun Tsu,7 have long held the view that the competitive battle is effectively won by out-manoeuvring your competitors through assembling competencies and strategic assets that others cannot match quickly enough.

 Sometimes building these takes years.
-Sony’s early work on miniaturisation that led to the Walkman was cited.
+Sony’s early work on miniaturisation that led to the Walkman is an example.
 Google’s work on search algorithms is notable today.
-In The Black Swan, Taleb [Ref 8] talks extensively of discontinuous change and the shocks that result from this.
-He holds that this is easy to trace in retrospect, but entirely impossible to predict.
-His reasoning is that such change needs many elements to come together at the same time for the change to be effective.
-A manager in the middle of it may know that there is a gap, without knowing where or when someone will invent a solution.
+In The Black Swan, Taleb talks of discontinuous change and the shocks that result from this.8 He holds that this is easy to trace in retrospect, but entirely impossible to predict.
+His reasoning is that many elements to come together at the same time for the change to be effective.
+Someone in the middle of it may know that there is a gap, without knowing when a solution will arise.
 He calls this “the scandal of prediction” and is entertainingly rude about those who claim prescience.
-In his view, history is not a smooth accumulation of experience; it advances in jumps, facilitated by the arrival of the last piece in the jigsaw.
-The launch of the PC took a vast number of components to be in place from the transistor through software to hard-drives and networking.
+In Taleb’s view, history is not a smooth accumulation of experience; it advances in jumps.
+It is completed only by the arrival of the last piece of the jigsaw.
+The launch of the PC took a vast number of components to be in place before the market took off.
 Return flows disproportionately to those who make the final connections to deliver a marketable product.

-The elements that are necessary to build such competence successfully [Ref 9] include:
+The elements that are necessary to build such competence successfully include:9

 - powerful networks with people and organisations to create and identify opportunity;